jordicortes40/CRAN_R_Sports_Packages/README.md

 | Data                      | (Yes/No) If the   package contains any dataset                                                                                    |
 | Data   analysis           | (Yes/No) If the   purpose of the package is the data analysis                                                                     |
 | Methodology   type        | The main type of   statistical techniques used                                                                                    |

+## Scripts

+The script *automatic_search* performs an automatic search of the sports related packages using the `findFn` function from package [sos](https://cran.r-project.org/web/packages/sos/index.html).
+However, the result of this search was not enough specific and the final list of packages related to sports was manually obtained by reviewing one by one.